-- Press the Down Arrow next to Save As.
+- Press the Down Arrow next to Where.

 - Select your mounted Share.

-Select the Size of the backup location.
+- Select the size of the backup location.
 Be generous.
-If you want to be able to at the very least backup the entire contents of a full hard drive, elect a size at least equal to your Macintosh HD drive size.
+If you want to be able to at the very least backup the entire contents of a full hard drive, select a size at least equal to your Macintosh HD drive size.
 As a word of warning, the size you choose will be the size of the disk space that will be immediately created on the remote share.

 - Make certain that the Format is set to Mac OS Extended (Journaled).

 - Click Save.
 This will take a while, especially if you set a large file size.